 The prompt for today’s writing assignment was: “Pay attention to the messages from your body.
 Ask your body — ‘what do you want?’
 Write about the experience of tuning into your body.”
 This is what I wrote:

 “The body knows,” writes the author of Radical Remissions.

 My experience is that, while the body may know, the mind is inclined to doubt.
 This is especially noticeable during this week when I’m due for a CT scan to check disease status.

 I spend several minutes each day listening to my body speak to me in the language of notable physical sensation: tension, pain, discomfort, fatigue, heaviness, breathlessness.
 I’m listening for reassurance that T-cells are winning and cancer cells are losing the epic struggle for an average lifespan.
 But the body is seldom capable of giving an unequivocal message that all is well.

 Oregon Health Sciences University (OHSU) offers several valuable alternative-health programs for the public.
-Following my diagnosis of metastatic melanoma, I joined a Men with Cancer Writers Group, which meets weekly on Friday afternoon.
-The mens group, facilitated by Ryan Voelker, is one of several groups for writers developed by Dr. SuEllen Pommier.
+Following my diagnosis of metastatic melanoma, I joined a Men with Cancer Writers’ Group, which meets weekly on Friday afternoons.
+The men’s group, facilitated by Ryan Voelker, is one of several groups for writers developed by Dr. SuEllen Pommier.